slidejoe/git-about-best-practices/slides.md

 # What is **git**?
 <!--
+- start really simple
-Let's start really simple: what is git?
-Git is the most popular Source Control Management (SCM) system.
+- what is git?
+- most popular Source Control Management (SCM) system.
 -->
 ---
 layout: icons